leemunroe/grunt-email-workflow/readme.md

 * Change 'cloudfiles' settings to your settings (you can find your Rackspace API key under your account settings)
 * Make any other config changes as per [grunt-cloudfiles](https://github.com/rtgibbons/grunt-cloudfiles) instructions

-Run `grunt cdnify` to run the default tasks as well as upload any images to your CDN.
+Run `grunt rsupload` to run the default tasks as well as upload any images to your CDN.

-Run `grunt cdnify send --template=branded.html` to send the email to yourself with the 'CDNified' images.
+Run `grunt rsupload send --template=branded.html` to send the email to yourself with the 'CDNified' images.

 ### Using Amazon S3 for image assets